Kristina01111000/Drws_site/README.md

 - Check if constant contact can send audio
 - See if they have a file limit for size in emails
 - plan is to send out emails starting on week of jan 2nd
-- need to make email for his current patients, and get the list
-- he needs to edit the email chain emails
-- he is going to make a new video eventually for the emails about 30 day challenge

 - make another page for reviews?